zdravkov/kendo-docs/getting-started/web/upload/drag-and-drop.md

 ---
-nav_title: Drag and drop
+title: Drag and drop
-title: Drag and drop feature in async mode of Kendo UI Upload widget
+page_title: Drag and drop feature in async mode of Kendo UI Upload widget
 description: Step-by-step instructions how to upload files with drag and drop feature in async mode in File Upload UI widget.
-nav_position: 2
+position: 2
 ---

 Users can select files by dropping them over the Upload.